csswizardry/csswizardry.github.com/_posts/2018-06-11-image-inconsistencies-how-and-when-browsers-download-images.md

 **Chrome**, **Opera**, and **Edge** will all download `background-image`s that are applied to invisible elements.
 This feels wasteful, but I suspect it is a preemptive optimisation to ensure that the image is on the client before the potential event that the element becomes visible.
-I feel that—if this is the case—this is an optimisation that should be left to the developer.
+I feel that — if this is the case — this is an optimisation that should be left to the developer.

 - - -